 I hope this post inspires you to give First Chapter Friday a try!
 To check out my collection of active listening worksheets, click HERE.
 If you love the idea but can’t quite commit to it, then check out my blog post on an engaging and even easier alternative: Book Trailer Tuesday.
 I actually do both in my classroom, so students are exposed to 72 new books by the end of the year!
+To grab a set of free Book Trailer Tuesday links for the entire year, fill out the form below.
 To follow along with all of Book Trailer Tuesday and First Chapter Friday adventures, follow me over on Instagram!

 For more blog posts about teaching reading, check out the links below: